Nicelab/wp-alkimia/readme.txt

 == Limitations ==

- * Only one level horizontal drop-down menu support
+ * Only one level horizontal drop-down top menu support

 == Changelog ==

-= 1.1.2 =
+= 1.2.0 =
+ * Add images and galery styles
+ * Add one level sidebar menu style
+ * Add a home page widget area
-Change bottom widget placeholder from four colums to one columns
+ * Change the footer widget area to one column and rename it
+ * Add support for alternate screen sizes
+ * Various minor styles improvement and fixes

 = 1.1.1 =
-Various corrections based on WordPress theme review
+ * Various corrections based on WordPress theme review

 = 1.1.0 =
-Change the name of the project and complete css rework.
+ * Change the name of the project and complete css rework.

 = 1.0.2 =
-Various corrections based on WordPress theme review
+ * Various corrections based on WordPress theme review

 = 1.0.1 =
-Screenshot and documentation update
+ * Screenshot and documentation update

 = 1.0 =
-Initial release
+ * Initial release